DarrylDalesandry/docker-developer-containers/README.md

 version of Java is installed by adding the Adoptium repository to DNF and installing through the package manager.

-For more information about Temurin, click [here](https://adoptium.net/docs/faq/)
+For more information about Temurin, [click here](https://adoptium.net/docs/faq/).

 The variable `OPENJDK_LTS` will need periodic updates as newer LTS versions of OpenJDK are released.